-Basis of Accounting and Presentation - The Company is assumed to maintain its accounting and financial records according to the accrual basis of accounting.

-Principles of Combination - The combined financial statements include the accounts of Pisgah Valley Center and Pisgah Valley Properties, both of which are owned and controlled by the members of the limited liability companies as well as the Unit Owners Association.
+- (a) Basis of Accounting and Presentation The Company is assumed to maintain its accounting and financial records according to the accrual basis of accounting. - (b) Principles of Combination The combined financial statements include the accounts of Pisgah Valley Center and Pisgah Valley Properties, both of which are owned and controlled by the members of the limited liability companies as well as the Unit Owners Association.
 All significant inter-company accounts and transactions have been eliminated, including right of use asset and right of use lease liability amounts.
-The combined financial statements do not and are not intended to represent the activity of a legal entity.

-Cash - Cash includes cash on hand and cash on deposit held by one financial institution.

-Restricted Cash - Restricted cash is comprised of patient trust funds.

-Investments - Investments are comprised of fixed income securities.
-Unrealized and realized gains and unrealized and realized losses related to investments are reported in other revenue and other expenses, respectively.

-Related-Party Transactions - The principal members of the Company and other entities, which they own or with which they are associated, are considered related parties.
-Management monitors cash flow at each related party entity and transfers cash on an as-needed basis.
-The cash flows between non-Company related parties are classified as non-current receivables/payables.

-Statutory Operating Reserve - North Carolina General Statute section 58-64-33, requires licensed CCRCs to maintain an operating reserve equal to 50 percent (50%) of the total projected operating costs (adjusted for non-cash items) in a given year.
+The combined financial statements do not and are not intended to represent the activity of a legal entity. - (c) Cash Cash includes cash on hand and cash on deposit held by one financial institution. - (d) Restricted Cash Restricted cash is comprised of patient trust funds. - (e) Investments Investments are comprised of fixed income securities.
+Unrealized and realized gains and losses related to investments are reported in other revenue and other expenses, respectively.
+Management assumes no changes in fair values that result in material net realized or unrealized gains or losses during the projection period. - (f) Related-Party Transactions The principal members of the Company and other entities, which they own or with which they are associated, are considered related parties.
+Management monitors cash flow at each related party entity and transfers cash on an asneeded basis.
+The cash flows between non-Company related parties are classified as non-current receivables/payables. - (g) Statutory Operating Reserve North Carolina General Statute section 58-64-33, requires licensed CCRCs to maintain an operating reserve equal to 50 percent (50%) of the total projected operating costs (adjusted for non-cash items) in a given year.
 If a CCRC maintains a combined independent and assisted living occupancy in excess of 90 percent (90%), the operating reserve amount required equals 25 percent (25%) of projected operating expenses (adjusted for non-cash items).
 The reserve may be funded by cash, invested cash, or investment grade securities.
 In order to meet the North Carolina General Statues operating reserve requirements, the Company maintains an irrevocable standby letter of credit from a financial institution.
-At December 31, 2023, the amount of the letter of credit was \$3,785,000.
+At December 31, 2024, the amount of the letter of credit was \$3,865,000.
 Management is to fund a \$500,000 operating reserve, at its discretion, to provide additional liquidity for Community's operations.